redbadger/autofill-autocomplete-test/README.md

 ## Browser testing:

-### Chrome 46 on Mac OSX, Android

-#### Autofill
+All tests were made on `http` which might change browser behaviour.
+They assume the following steps for autofill:

   1. Fill in user name and password
   2. Agree for chrome to save entries
   3. Go back to `/`, values should be autofilled

-**Results:**
+### Chrome 46 on Mac OSX, Android

+#### Autofill

 If you open a new window/tab and go to the same location, the event will not fire for the password field.
 You have to interact with the page for the `change` event to happen on the password too (e.g. click anywhere on the page).
 If you refresh the window/tab the event will fire on both fields.

 #### Autocomplete

-  1. Fill in a field and submit
-  2. Click on a field and start typing the same value, autocomplete dropdown should appear
+Click on a field and start typing the same value that was submitted before, autocomplete dropdown should appear.

-**Results:**

 `input` event fires when the value is chosen from the dropdown.

 ### Safari 9 on Mac OSX

 #### Autofill

-  1. Fill in fields
-  2. Agree to save
-  3. Go back to `/`
-  4. With key icon
+  You can apply autofill on Safari in several ways (after the initial steps):

+  1. Key icon
-    a.
-Click on the password field, there should be a key icon
+    1. Click on the password field, there should be a key icon
-    b.
-Click the key and chose the user-name you entered
+    2. Click the key and chose the name you entered
-  5. With keyboard shortcut
+  2. With keyboard shortcut
-    a. press shift + cmd + a
+    1. press shift + cmd + a
-  6. Automatically
+  3. Automatically
-    a. triggered only on https?
+    1. triggered only on https?

-**Results:**
-Both change and input events fire for fields.
+Both change and input events fire for both fields.

+### Firefox 42 on Mac OSX

+#### Aufofill

+Both `input` and `change` events are fired for the `name` field but none for the `password` field, even after page interaction.

+#### Aufocomplete

+Same behaviours as for autofill - after choosing a value from the dropdown, `name` triggers both events and `password` none.

 ## Usefull links: